Skalonzy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 2 - This report, by its very length, defends itself against the risk of being read Task 3 - Write a function that prints a string, followed by a new line, to stdout.
 Task 4 - I can only go one way.
-I've not got a reverse gear
+I've not got a reverse gear Task 5 - Write a function that reverses a string.